-Other plants not predominantly grown for their flowers that work well for ground cover in a forest garden include the incredibly useful (and shade tolerant) wild strawberry, or the alpine strawberry.
+Other plants not predominantly grown for their flowers that work well for ground cover in a shade garden include the incredibly useful (and shade tolerant) wild strawberry, or the alpine strawberry.

-Of course, the above mentioned shade flowers are just some of the many different shade tolerant flowering plants that can find a place in your forest garden.
+Of course, the above flowers are just some of the many different shade tolerant flowering plants that can find a place in your forest garden.

 If you have a forest garden, or are in the process of establishing one, you will understand that it is an ever-evolving environment.
 It is important to bear in mind that the species that thrive there will change as the trees grow, shade levels increase or decrease, the soil improves and the environment changes.
 Be flexible when it comes to which plants stay and which ones go.

 Continue to observe and interact as time goes by so you can continue to choose the right flowers and plants to add as the system evolves.
 Do this and you will soon begin to understand the beautiful complexity of the natural world.
-The more you learn from nature, the better able you will be to choose the right plants for the right places in your garden – shade flowers included.
+The more you learn from nature, the better able you will be to choose the right plants for the right places in your garden.